 Unlike most recreational leagues, Reds players at Annandale United F.C. will not be split into well defined teams.
 In fact, several ‘teams’ worth of players will all practice together.
 There are numerous reason why this is advantageous to both players and coaches.
 Mainly, practicing together allows coaches to match players of similar skill levels together so every child has the opportunity to achieve some success.
 Also, by practicing as ‘one team’ we eliminate the ‘us vs. them’ mentality that often causes players, coaches, and parents to focus on winning instead of player development.

 As recommended by U.S. Youth Soccer and Virginia State Soccer Association, game format will be 4v4 with no goal keepers or 5v5 with a goalkeeper.
 Players will use a size 4 ball.Players in the U8 Soccer Academy will participate in 8 game days.
 On game days, players will be divided into teams of between 5 and 8 players.
 Each team will play one game (two, twenty five-minute halves).
 Teams will change for each game day.
 Games will be played against other teams comprised of Reds Soccer players.
 Each season we will host and travel to another club to play a "travel game" - other clubs will be local Northern VA.

 Season Schedule Practices – will take place at Mason Distrcit Park Monday and Wednesday from 6-7pm.
 Games will be played Saturday mornings at Mason District Park.
-The season starts at the end of March and Concludes late May/Early June depending on makeups.
+The season starts at the beginning of September and Concludes in early November.